git clone https://github.com/openliberty/guide-containerize.git

 You can find the starting Java project in the start

 directory.
-It is a multi-module Maven project that is made up of the system
+This project is a multi-module Maven project that is made up of the system

 and inventory

 microservices.
-Each microservice lives in its own corresponding directory, system
+Each microservice is located in its own corresponding directory, system

 and inventory